Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 # Common issues

-## MetOp donut shaped constellation
+## Donut shaped constellation with NOSYNC on the vitterbi

-![A screenshot of SatDump showing this issue](./Assets/Radio/Meteor-donut-constellation.png) *Both demodulators are not showing the correct constellation of four dots in each corner, instead showing a donut shape*
+![A screenshot of SatDump showing this issue](./Assets/Radio/Meteor-donut-constellation.png) *Both demodulators are showing a donut shape instead of the correct QPSK modulation (four dots in each corner).*

-When decoding MetOp AHRPT on RTL-SDRs, you might notice that even while threre is a decent signal (Several dB), you still have `NOSYNC` indicated on the Vitterbi and have a donut shaped constellation.
-This happens, when the MetOp pipeline doens't see enough of the broadcast for a decode.
+When decoding signals with symbol rates close to your sampling rate (Such as MetOp AHRPT on RTLSDRs), you might notice that, even while you're getting a strong signal, you still have `NOSYNC` indicated on the Vitterbi and have a donut shaped constellation on the demodulator.
+This happens, when the reference for the signal is way out of frequency making the pipeline and in term its demodulator not be able to lock onto it.

 To fix this, you have a few options:
-- Make sure you are using 2.56 Msps (2.88 if it's stable)
+- Make sure you are using your SDR's maximum stable sampling rate
 - Move the frequency around by a few kHz
-- Lower the MetOp pipeline bandwidth:
+- Lower the pipelines pipelines bandwidth:
-1. Open the SatDump folder (On android you need to download a debuggable APK, then run `adb run-as org.SatDump.SatDump`)
+1. Open the SatDump folder (On android you need to download a debuggable APK, then run `adb run-as org.satdump.SatDump`)
-2. Open `Pipelines/MetOp.json`
+2. Open `./Pipelines/<Pipeline>.json`
-3. Locate the `ppl_bw` option and set it to 0.002
+3. Locate the `ppl_bw` option and set it to <TODO>

+> NOTE: I don't think this TODO will be done, it requires a bunch of match and radio concepts I do not understand yet, just try lowering it by a bit.
+You can get a baseband recording to trial and error with.

+> In case of MetOp AHRPT you should adjust set the pll bandwidth to 0.002.

+For example with MetOp AHRPT:
 ```jsonc
 {
     "metop_ahrpt": {